A no-nonsense feature by feature review of Foxtel Now vs Fetch TV to help you decide which is the better option for your current entertainment needs.

-Foxtel Now is available on PC/Mac via the Google Chrome browser, Telstra TV, iOS and Android mobiles and tablets, and Chromecast.
-Meanwhile, Foxtel Play is still compatible with a large range of internet enabled devices including Smart TVs, Playstation 3 and 4 and Xbox One.
+Foxtel Now is available on PC/Mac via the Google Chrome browser, Telstra TV, iOS and Android mobiles and tablets, Playstation 4 and Chromecast.
+Meanwhile, Foxtel Play is still compatible with a large range of internet enabled devices including Smart TVs, Playstation 3 and Xbox One.
 So if Foxtel Now hasn’t arrived on your device yet, you can use the previous version of the app.
 Viewers can also access content while on the move via the Foxtel Now app for Android and iOS devices.

 The Fetch TV installation can be done in the following ways.
 You can sign up with one of their providers and install the Fetch set-top box yourself.
 Or if you already have an internet provider, you can purchase a Fetch Mighty or Mini via their retail partner stores.
 Setup is really easy.
 You can purchase premium channel packs from Fetch – they are priced at $6/pack, based on your interests, or you can get them all for $20/month.
-Fetch also offers special interests packs which are a bit priceir.
+Fetch also offers special interests packs which are a bit pricier.

 A great advantage of Fetch is the ability to pause, rewind and record live TV.
 You can also watch while on the go – as a customer, subscribers can use the FetchTV app to watch their favourite shows on their Android or iOS mobile devices.